Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 But when you’re a seafarer and your family needs extra cash, you may find it difficult to give them the money they need in the shortest time possible.

-Most seaman only use 4 ways on how to send extra money from abroad or even while on board.
+Most seaman only use four ways to send extra money from abroad or even while on board.
 However, those methods are very slow and could sometimes take weeks or months.

 Here we will explore those options together with three more additional methods.